Andrew Jackson and the slave trade

-There is substantial evidence of slaving to be found in Jackson's letters; Jackson was identified as a slave trader in his own lifetime by abolitionist writers including Benjamin F. Lundy and Theodore Dwight Weld; and there are a number of secondhand accounts attesting to Jackson's business dealings in Mississippi and Louisiana.
 Jackson's slave trading was a major issue during the 1828 United States presidential election.
 Some of Jackson's accusers during the 1828 campaign had known him for decades and were themselves affiliated with the trade.
 His candidacy was also opposed by a number of Natchez elites who provided affidavits or copies of Jackson's slave-sale receipts to local newspapers.
 Jackson and his supporters denied that he was a slave trader, and the issue failed to connect with the electorate.
 Little is known about the people Jackson sold south.
 However, because of the partisan hostility of the 1828 campaign, there are surviving records naming eight individuals carried to Mississippi: Candis, age 20, and Malinda, age 14, sold at the same time to the same buyer for $1,000 for the pair; Fanny, sold for $280; a 35-year-old woman named Betty and her 15-year-old daughter Hannah, sold together for $550; and a young mother named Kessiah, and her two children, a three-year-old named Ruben and an infant named Elsey, sold as a family for $650.

+Jackson was identified as a slave trader in his own lifetime by abolitionist writers including Benjamin F. Lundy and Theodore Dwight Weld.
+There are a number of secondhand accounts attesting to Jackson's business dealings in Mississippi and Louisiana.
+There is substantial evidence of slaving to be found in Jackson's surviving letters; historian Frederic Bancroft examined Jackson's correspondence in Slave-Trading in the Old South (1931).